pluma/obs/README.md

 ### prop#(newValue)

 Sets the property's value to `newValue`.
-Notifies all subscribers with the new value.
+Notifies all subscribers with the new and old value.

 ### prop#subscribe(callback:Function)

 Adds the given callback function to this property's list of subscribers.

-The callback will be called with the property's new value as a single argument whenever the property is set to a new value (even if the new value is equal to the old value).
+The callback will be called with the property's new and old value as its arguments whenever the property is set to a new value (even if the new value is equal to the old value).

 ### prop#unsubscribe(callback:Function):Boolean